 In signing the Statement of Organization, the candidate and treasurer are attesting they understand the potential liability of being a candidate or treasurer and that the information provided is true and correct.

-- A candidate must sign and date all original and discontinuation Statements of Organization.
-They must also sign an amended statement of organization if the treasurer has changed from the preceding sufficient filing. - The treasurer (if applicable) must sign and date each Statement of Organization filed.
+A candidate must sign and date all original and discontinuation Statements of Organization.
+They must also sign an amended statement of organization if the treasurer has changed from the preceding sufficient filing.